Ygallo/book-club/TESTING.md

 | 500          	| No errors   | No errors   |

 #### Note 1: poll/index Errors
-- When the poll/index page was run through the validator, 3 error appeard:
+When the poll/index page was run through the validator, 3 errors appeared:
-- Missing main tag: Both tags are present on the original  base.html code.
-And are present on the HTML source on the page.
+- **Missing main tag**: Both tags are present on the HTML source on the base page, they contain the block content for the other templates.
-- Unclosed element div: All div are closed on the original index/poll code.
-Since the errors encountered were not within my own codebase, I regrettably could not rectify them.
+- **Unclosed element div**: All divs are closed on the original index/poll code.
+The first div (card) opens in line 4 and closes in line 26.
+The second div (card-body) opens in line 8 and closes in line 25.
+Since the errors encountered were not within my codebase, I regrettably could not rectify them.
 As a result, these errors remain unresolved.

 ### CSS